Buy Natural Sapphires

 Are blue sapphires a good investment?

 Blue sapphires are considered a solid investment, especially high-quality, untreated stones with vibrant color and excellent clarity.
-These gemstones have steadily appreciated in value over time, particularly those from prestigious origins like Kashmir or Ceylon.
+These gemstones have steadily appreciated in value over time, particularly those from prestigious origins like Ceylon.
 Investing in certified sapphires with a well-documented provenance can enhance their long-term value.
 However, like all investments, it’s essential to do thorough research and consult with gem experts before purchasing.

 What is the price for blue sapphire?

 The price of a blue sapphire varies widely depending on factors like origin, color, clarity, cut, and carat weight.
-High-quality blue sapphires from Ceylon or Kashmir can fetch prices ranging from $800 to over $10,000 per carat.
+High-quality blue sapphires from Ceylon can fetch prices ranging from $800 to over $10,000 per carat.
 Lower-grade sapphires or those with inclusions can be more affordable, starting around $50 per carat.
 Prices are also influenced by whether the sapphire has undergone treatments, with untreated stones being more valuable.

 How to tell if a blue sapphire is real?